 Much like my attempt to map podcasts, where discussed this idea a bit I’ve still work through the theory behind this.
 These are working thoughts, so I’d welcome any feedback.

 Let me explain.
 Panel shows and long form interviews are just different ways of having a conversation.
 These could be free flowing and sound like like the conversations we all have around the dinner table or in the pub; but could equally be a very directed in-depth interview on a topic.
 Are two or more people talking to each other?
 It’s a conversation.
 Many podcasts use a narrative structure, whether this is a multiple-episode documentary, a news podcast that explores a topic, or a single voice telling a story. if it’s structured and planned out, it’s a narrative.
 Conversations could have other elements inserted into them (such as another piece of audio) but if this is done in a scripted way, then this probably means it’s a piece of a narrative work.
 In some ways, this finally header could be dispensed with as surely all drama is narrative?
-But it could be useful to frame fictional work as separate so we can note it’s differences and its relevance.
+But it could be useful to put aside a place where rules get broken too.